Cyfrin/Updraft/courses/security/5-tswap/1-introduction/+page.md

 # Unveiling Invariance and DeFi in Security Auditing: An Interactive Exploration

 Happy to have you back in the exciting world of Security and Auditing.
-So, you’ve made it through the delightful puppy raffle, you have ideally signed up for Codeox and might have sprung into your first few flights or even explored a contest.
+So, you’ve made it through the delightful puppy raffle, you have ideally signed up for CodeHawks and might have sprung into your first few flights or even explored a contest.
 That's awesome!
 You'd certainly be exuding more confidence about your security and auditing journey.
 But there's a lot more to unfold and absorb.

 ## Entering Section Five: Invariance and Introduction to DFI T-SWAP Audit